pahud/cdk-remote-stack/README.md

 ## #2 - Stacks from differnt accounts and different regions

-Similar to the case above, now we are running seperate stacks in seperate account/region.
-We will need to pass a `role` to the `RemoteParameters` construct to get all the parameters from remote.
+Similar to the use case above, but now we deploy stacks in separate accounts and regions.
+We will need to pass an AWS Identity and Access Management (AWS IAM) `role` to the `RemoteParameters` construct to get all the parameters from the remote environment.

 ![](images/remote-param-2.svg)